andywales83/tech_growth_mindset/README.md

 - #005F73: The Blue Sapphire colour is used for the bacground colour of the navigation bar and for the footer
 - #94D2BD: The Middle Blue Green colour has been used as the background colour for all card based content.
 - #F3EACE: The Cornsilk colour is used as the primary background colour for the whole site.
 - #FD850D: The Orange colour has been used for the buttons that have an edit, submit or update function.
-The colour has been accented toa darker colour for the hover over feature.
+The colour has been accented to a darker colour for the hover over feature.
 - #DE2817: The Vermillion colour has been used for the cancel and delete buttons, along with the modal trigger buttons.
 The colour has been accented to a darker colour for the hover over feature